Sarah-Bue/budget-buddy/README.md

 As a user, I want the program to be pleasant and engaging.
-- ASCII art is used to create an aesthetic interface and improve the user experience.
+- ASCII art is used to create an aesthetic interface and improve user experience.
 - Menus are kept concise and similar across different menus to improve readability and provide consistency.
 - With the possible exception of the expense views, especially if they contain a lot of expenses, no scrolling is required on any of the screens.
 - The screen is cleared when navigating between menus or views to provide a clear distinction and improve readability.